-Zoom's polling option allows for single or multiple-choice answers.
-Ideally you create these in advance in the relevant Meeting Room, but you can also create them in the moment.
+Zoom has a polling option that allows for single or multiple choice answers.
+You ideally create these in advance in the relevant Meeting Room, but you can also create them in the moment.
 John Brennan lists a variety of potential polling questions that we might include as segues into discussions or wrapping them up.
-Brennan's list includes: academic or social icebreakers, gauging prior knowledge or perceptions, "entry tickets," predictive or reflective surveys, levels of engagement during the Zoom session, surveys on student progress on projects, quizzing, testing for comprehension, and as closing activities.16 If you find the polling feature in Zoom to have limited functionality, for example you want text responses, polling can also be accomplished through Office 365 and Google forms, Qualtrics, and many apps such as Polleverywhere.
+Brennan's list includes: academic or social icebreakers, gauging prior knowledge or perceptions, "entry tickets," predictive or reflective surveys, levels of engagement during the Zoom session, surveys on student progress on projects, quizzing, testing for comprehension, and as closing activities.
+If you find the polling feature in Zoom to have limited functionality, for example you want text responses, polling can also be accomplished through Office 365 and Google forms, Qualtrics, and many apps such as Polleverywhere.
 If the tool can generate a URL shared through the chat or generate into a QR Code.